Trent & Dove, Phase Two

 Trent & Dove knew that ground source heat pumps could address the common complaints they received about night storage heating in their multi-occupancy dwellings at Chestnut Mews and Aspen Mews in Burton on Trent.
 The issues with storage heaters were well documented with the most popular complaints being high running costs and poor controls.
 Many tenants were also on key meters meaning that they were paying a further premium on the cost of the electricity, forcing many to only be able to afford to heat a single room.

 Chestnut Mews and Aspen Mews are made up of two blocks of three story flats, totalling 60 units.
-Using Kensa’s innovative shared ground loop arrays design, linking the ground source heat pumps in each flat to a common ground array, Trent & Dove were able to offer their tenants controllable, affordable warmth, whilst at the same time accessing significant upfront grant funding via the ECO and 20 years of income via the Non-Domestic Renewable Heat Incentive (RHI).
+Using Kensa’s innovative shared ground loop arrays design, linking the ground source heat pumps in each flat to a common ground array, Trent & Dove were able to offer their tenants controllable, affordable warmth, whilst at the same time accessing significant upfront grant funding via the ECO and 20 years of income via the Non-Domestic Renewable Heat Incentive (RHI – this scheme has closed).

 The 60 flats were connected to 40 boreholes across 12 ground arrays, forming clusters of shared ground loop array systems.
 With each flat receiving its own small and compact Kensa 6kW Shoebox Twin heat pump fitted inside the home, tenants retain individual control, and importantly, individual billing.
 And as the circulating pumps to the boreholes are individual to each unit, there are no centralised running costs to manage and bill.